OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/ai_ready_k8s.md

 3. Create the following storageClass and set it as default.

-If you want to modify the `nodePath` parameter, ensure that it is available in the `nodePathMap` field of the provider config ([https://github.com/rancher/local-path-provisioner?tab=readme-ov-file\#customize-the-configmap](https://github.com/rancher/local-path-provisioner?tab=readme-ov-file#customize-the-configmap))
+If you want to modify the `nodePath` parameter, ensure that it is available in the `nodePathMap` field of the provider config as indicated in the [Customize the configmap](https://github.com/rancher/local-path-provisioner?tab=readme-ov-file#customize-the-configmap) guide.

 ```shell
 laptop$ cat <<EOF > storageClass.yaml